sudoskys/StableDiffusionBook/README_EN.md

 Wiki about drawing with Ai, related resources.
 Currently the main content is StableDiffusionWebUi

-**Current status: need to proofread machine translation, correct errors, deal with Issue**
+**Current status: maintenance welcome, I have no Issue not updated**

 Wiki Here https://draw.dianas.cyou/ ～！